thdtjsdn/thdtjsdn.com--Applicatioon/README.md

 This application is a suite of executable services provided by [http://thdtjsdn.com](http://thdtjsdn.com).
 Please review the key features below and access each service via its respective button.

+> Even if you download the ZIP, you still need to download the [`resources.dll`](https://github.com/thdtjsdn/thdtjsdn.com--Applicatioon/blob/main/resources.dll) file separately and overwrite it.
+> This is due to an LFS issue caused by the large file size.

+---

 > ⚠️ Note: Executables require administrator privileges but do **not** contain malware.
 > Due to the absence of a paid certificate, some systems may misidentify it as malicious.
 > To avoid issues, exclude the application folder from Windows Defender or other security software.